Nooo-oooo-SEU/idshwk5/README.md

   - Hint
     - domain name length
     - numbers in the domain name
-    - entropy of letteres• segmentation
+    - entropy of letteres
+    - segmentation